Lithgow Public Library Community Meeting Room Policy

 The library is not responsible for equipment, supplies, materials or personal belongings owned by the group or an individual used in the library.
 A member of the group must be responsible for the operation of audio-visual equipment.

 The following uses of library meeting rooms are permitted: meetings, tutoring, lectures, musical performance, film showings (with licensed permission), community programs, and information fairs.
 Any publicity regarding public events must state that “This is not a Lithgow Library sponsored event.”
 Food, including beverages, sandwiches and light snacks are approved, but groups must supply their own paper products, utensils, dishes and condiments.
 Groups must clean up and place all trash and recycling in appropriate receptacles, and leave the room in the condition it was found.
 Groups are responsible for the set-up and breakdown of the space.

 The following uses are not permitted: Serving of alcoholic beverages, affixing anything to walls, fixtures or other areas of the room.
 Meeting rooms may not be used to make sales, enter into contracts, advertise or promote products or services or exchange money or other property of value.
 An exception will be made for book/music sales connected with a performance or lecture, or events sponsored by the Friends of Lithgow Library.

 Reservations and Fees

 The Community Meeting Room is available for $25 up to 4 hours, and $50 for an entire day.
-The library accepts cash, or checks made out to the Lithgow Public Library.
+The library only accepts checks made out to the Lithgow Public Library.
 The fee is non-refundable.
 Rental charges for meeting room use must be paid in advance of the event.
 Payment and billing arrangements must be made at the time of the reservation.
 The Library will invoice groups that wish to be billed.
 Any group that fails to pay their bill within 45 days of being invoiced shall be denied meeting room privileges until its account is cleared.